Enough-Software/enough_mail_app/README.md

 * Delete all messages in trash and junk folders or in a search result
 * Archive messages
 * Mark messages as junk / not junk
+* Forward messages as attachments - or forward only the attachments of the selected messages
 * Select several messages at once with a long press
 * Localized in English and German
 * Supports dark and light theme and you can also change the color scheme.
 * Shows thread information and allows to access the full thread when the mail service supports the `THREAD` IMAP extension.
 * Add animated GIFs and stickers (powered by Giphy)
 * Display attached messages
+* Request and send read receipts
+* Rich WYIWYG editor
+* Extensible by email service providers, companies and developers

 ## Miss a feature or found a bug?